rjehangir/tripolar/README.md

 This firmware runs the brushless motor at high currents for maximum torque.
 This will quickly overheat and burn out a traditional brushless motor designed for high power outputs. *This firmware should only be used with "gimbal" style brushless motors with phase resistance of 3.5 ohms or greater.*

+##Toolchain

+Use of this firmware requires a copy of Arduino (ideally Arduino 0022), as well as avr-gcc, cmake, and avrdude.

 ##Compilation

 This code is written to be Arduino-compatible to make it as easy as possible to compile and flash ESCs.